-I have some principles that go into making a straps that have little to no stretch and the straps listed below use one or both to create a no stretch crochet strap for your bag, purse or guitar.
+I have some principles that go into making straps that have little to no stretch and the straps listed below use one or both to create a no-stretch crochet strap for your bag, purse or guitar.

 Avoid simple single crochet rows because they will make a bag that droops to your knees!

 How to keep straps from stretching using these no stretch crochet strap principles:

 - Use stitches that have a very small amount of space between them.
 This can be done by using a small hook in relation to yarn size or the stitch itself.
 Expect to go down a full 1 to 1.5mm hook using the same yarn as your bag was made with.